 Even though I’ve undoubtedly caused a lot of pain for being an emotionally unavailable man, one of my core motivations—deep down—has been to stop women in my life from experiencing emotional pain.
 Because of my experiences in the past, I’ve believed deep down that anyone who gets close to me will end up suffering, just as my ex experienced immense suffering.

 Now, I can understand that being emotionally unavailable already causes immense suffering.
 It’s something I’m reflecting on and working on as part of my participation in our Out of the Box online workshop.
-In fact, the exercises in Out of the Box are what enabled me to arrive at this level of self-understanding.

 This is why I’m emotionally unavailable.
 But why do women fall for emotionally unavailable men?